MassGrid/MassGrid/doc/coding.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 9442 for connections and services them.

-- MLGBcoinMiner : Generates mlgbcoins (if wallet is enabled).
+- MassGridMiner : Generates massgrids (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.